Provably adaptive reinforcement learning in metric spaces: Preliminaries

 Assumption~\ref{assum:diameter} is a basic regularity condition, while the first part of Assumption~\ref{assum:lipschitz} imposes continuity of the $Q^\star$ function.
 In particular, Lipschitz-continuity characterizes how the metric structure influences the reinforcement learning problem.
 These assumptions appear in prior work, and we note that~\eqref{eq:q_lip} is strictly weaker than assuming that $\PP$ is Lipschitz continuous~\citep{kakade2003exploration,ortner2012online}.

 The second part of Assumption~\ref{assum:lipschitz} reflects an additional structural assumption on the problem, which is a departure from previous work.
 In detail,~\eqref{eq:v_lip} posits that the optimal value function $V_h^\star$ is $L$-Lipschitz with respect to a metric defined only on the states that is derived from the original one.
 This metric is dominated by the original one since for each $(x,x',a)$ we have $\min_{a_1,a_2}\Dcal((x,a_1),(x',a_2)) \leq \Dcal((x,a),(x',a))$, so this assumption is not directly implied by~\eqref{eq:q_lip}.
-However, whenever $\Dcal$ is sub-additive in the sense that $\Dcal((x,a),(x',a')) \leq \Dcal_S(x,x') + \Dcal_A(a,a')$, then the assumption holds trivially.
+However, whenever $\Dcal$ is sub-additive in the sense that $\Dcal((x,a),(x',a')) \leq \Dcal_\Scal(x,x') + \Dcal_\Acal(a,a')$, then the assumption holds trivially.
 Sub-additivity holds for most metrics of interest, including those induced by $\ell_p$ norms for $p \geq 1$.
-As such, this assumption is not particularly restrictive.
+As such, we do not view this assumption as particularly restrictive.